icn-brendon/portainer-updater/README.md

 This project is designed to automatically update container images using Portainer's webhook support.
 Note that this software has limited testing and no guarantee of results - use at your own risk!

+This is my first projecet any suggestions or feedback would be great!
+I am new to programming this project will consist of a lot of it is googling, LLM and then understanding and research of said outputs.

 # Requirements

 *  Postgres database with TLS enabled